NCBI-Hackathons/SimpleGeneExpression/README.md

 ![](figures/plot_alignlengths-1.png)<!-- -->

-**Filter1** involves filtering by high alignement length score.
-Here we use at least 120 bp as an argument for the function `by_score`.
+Here, we want to use at least 120 bp as an argument for the function `by_score`.

 ```r